TheRoddyWMS/Roddy/docs/config/roddyConfigurationOptions.rst

 The following variables describe paths and may contain metadata-variable references such as '${dataset}' that are filled in during the identification of input data during start up or filled with metadata values during submission.

-* outputBaseDirectory: This option is also set by the --useiodir=$outputBaseDirectory[,$inputBaseDirectory] command-line option
+* inputBaseDirectory:  This option is also set by the --useiodir=$outputBaseDirectory,$inputBaseDirectory command-line option.
-* inputBaseDirectory:  This option is also set by the --useiodir=$outputBaseDirectory,$inputBaseDirectory command-line option
+* outputBaseDirectory: This option is also set by the --useiodir=$outputBaseDirectory[,$inputBaseDirectory] command-line option.
+Usually, this directory contains
+    * one subdirectory per dataset (e.g. patient).
+    * the "execution cache file" (.roddyExecCache.txt) which containing the list of executed runs
+    * the global "execution store" (.roddyExecutionStore) with the decompressed plugins used for the analyses.
+* outputDirectory: Usually set to "$outputBaseDirectory/${dataset}".
+* outputAnalysisBaseDirectory: This is usually a subdirectory of the outputDirectory and contains the actual output of the workflow.
+Usually, the filename patterns in the plugins use the outputAnalysisBaseDirectory as base directory for the full paths to output files.
+This directory also contains the "roddyExecutionStore" with the logs of the workflow execution.

 Debugging Options
 -----------------